• Search

 Elena Kallestinova / Director / ek007@mit.edu

-Betsy works in MIT’s Writing and Communication Center, in the Writing, Rhetoric, and Professional Communication program, and as a freelance editor….
-She teaches Introduction to Women’s and Gender Studies and has been a Writing Advisor for Introduction to Western Music, among others.
-She is on the Board of Directors of PsyArt, a foundation that supports the psychological study of the arts and holds annual international conferences; she has been President and Secretary of the D. H. Lawrence Society of North America.
+Elizabeth works in MIT’s Writing and Communication Center and as a freelance editor.
+She has taught WGS.101, Introduction to Women’s and Gender Studies, and been a Writing Advisor for Introduction to World Music and Introduction to Western Music, among others.
+She is on the board of PsyArt, a foundation that supports the psychological study of the arts and holds annual international conferences, and has been President and Secretary of the D. H. Lawrence Society of North America.
 She publishes on feminism, psychoanalysis, Lawrence, and related topics.
-Betsy holds a Ph.D. in English and American Literature, Boston University; M.Ed., Boston University; B.A. in English with pre-med, Wellesley College.
-She enjoys working with clients on cover letters, CVs/resumes, and applications as well as dissertations, theses, and articles.
+Her chapter on Edwardian Feminisms, Suffrage, and Anti-suffrage appears in D. H. Lawrence in Context, Ed.
+Andrew Harrington (Cambridge University Press).
+Ph.D. in English and American Literature, Boston University; M.Ed., Boston University; B.A. in English with pre-med, Wellesley College.

 Bob Irwin / Lecturer / irw@mit.edu

-Robert A. Irwin studied philosophy at Princeton University and Antioch College and earned a Ph.D. in sociology at Brandeis University….
-He has taught at Tufts, Brandeis, and Holy Cross and, for twenty years, at MIT’s Writing and Communication Center.
+Robert A. Irwin studied philosophy at Princeton University and Antioch College and earned a Ph.D. in sociology at Brandeis University.
+He has taught at Tufts, Brandeis, and Holy Cross and, since 2000, at MIT’s Writing and Communication Center.
 His book Building a Peace System was praised for its scope and clarity.
-“If it stimulates thought and action, the possibilities for human survival will be enhanced” (Noam Chomsky).
+It warned – in 1989 – of the dangerous disruptive potential of climate change caused by global warming.
+Bob enjoys working with the range of undergraduate and graduate students, postdocs, staff, and faculty who come to the Writing Center to consult about their highly varied writing and communication tasks.
+Helping people with any aspect of thinking, planning, and writing, and providing both encouragement and honest feedback, are hallmarks of his work.

 Chris Featherman / Lecturer / cmf28@mit.edu